-While these studies are being conducted, the Company also carries out in-depth analyses of the competition and consumer trends, in light of the changes in consumer spending and inflation.
+2.12.1.2 Risk - changes in purchasing power (inflation, decreased consumption, etc.) and competition and consumer trends, in light of the changes in consumer spending and inflation.
 Periodically, the Commercial Division analyzes the adequacy of the positioning and the offer with respect to the target, in order to take the steps needed to align commercial activities with marketing initiatives.